-Whether occasionally invite your cat inside the house or you’re a true cat lover (which, for the record, is purrfectly wonderful!), you likely have a cat hair problem.
+Whether you have your cat inside your house every once in a while or they stay indoors, you likely have a cat hair problem.
 Maybe you’re wondering, “Do air purifiers help with cat hair?”

-Vacuum cleaners and lint rollers can help with cat hair on surfaces like furniture and clothing once it has already settled.
+Vacuum cleaners and lint rollers can help with cat hair on things like furniture and clothing once it’s already settled.
 But what about hair still floating in the air?
-How can you, a cat-owner, clean up the hair left behind from your little ones?
-No one I know would be willing to drag out a vacuum cleaner every day!

-The main benefit an air purifier can provide is that it can remove cat hair floating in the air before it settles on the surrounding surfaces and your clothes.
-With some additional features, a good one can also reduce cat allergies as well as odors.
+- The main benefit an air purifier provides is that it can remove some cat hair that’s carried by the air before it settles on surrounding surfaces.

 Cat hair and pet dander basics